-The users benefit from a smart AI-powered search with drop-down results and detailed menu.
+The users benefit from a smart AI-powered search with drop-down results and a detailed menu.

-It also has an easily navigated product and catalog pages.
-For example, on the catalog page the user can switch between colors in the product preview to see how it looks and if the cost is different for different colors.
+It also has easily navigated product and catalog pages.
+For example, on the catalog page, the user can switch between colors in the product preview to see how it looks and if the cost is different for different colors.

 The checkout page has only one step, meaning the address and payment information are located on the same page.
-As 60% of users make purchases via mobile this type of checkout leads to higher conversion rate.
+As 60% of users make purchases via mobile, this type of checkout leads to a higher conversion rate.

-Savile Row Co is the luxury shirt tailor from London that is famous around the world.
+Savile Row Co is a luxury shirt tailor from London that is famous around the world.
 It needed a robust website to manage all the purchases from different countries.

 The main feature of the online store is the chance to order made-to-measure shirts and suits.
-The registered users can choose the style of the shirt, change any detail, add their measurements to get a perfectly fit piece of clothing.
+The registered users can choose the style of the shirt, change any detail, and add their measurements to get a perfect-fit piece of clothing.
 Any ready-made shirt can also be changed slightly to the user’s taste.

 Another interesting feature is the website integration with Trustpilot.
 While leaving a review to the product, the customer automatically leaves it in Trustpilot.
 The integration works the other way too.
 The website also configured the notifications from Trustpilot.
-After some time of using the product, Trustpilot sends users notification asking them to leave a review on the company and cloths they have bought.
+After some time of using the product, Trustpilot sends users a notification asking them to leave a review on the company and the clothes they bought.

 Integrate any system with your website with experienced Magento developersVisit the page

 We cannot taste the product online.
 That is why food & beverage websites have to work with a content-based approach a lot.
 They have to show and tell their customers how great their products taste.
 A content-based approach means: